yogurt-foundation/yogurt-css-documentation/docs/sizing/width.md

 ## Width

-Utilities for setting the width of an element.
+Utilities for sets the width of an element.

 ### Class